icgc-dcc/dcc-cm/docker/dcc-portal-demo/README.md

 # ICGC DCC - Portal Demo

-ICGC DCC Portal Demo is a docker container that allows to configure and run a standalone version of the [ICGC DCC Portal.](https://dcc.icgc.org/).
+The ICGC DCC Portal Demo is a docker container that allows a user to configure and run a standalone version of the [ICGC DCC Portal](https://dcc.icgc.org/).

-**NOTE:** A portal demo container should be used to demo purposes only and is not intended for production environments.
+**NOTE:** This container should be used for demo purposes only and is not intended for production environments.

 ## Download

-A portal demo container could be downloaded from the [Docker Hub](https://hub.docker.com/r/icgcdcc/dcc-portal-demo/).
+A portal demo container can be downloaded from [Docker Hub](https://hub.docker.com/r/icgcdcc/dcc-portal-demo/).

 Docker pull command: